 slipstream

-A coding-agent platform plugin that swaps whole-file reads for precise tools, keeps context alive across compaction, and stands up a live local dashboard so I can actually watch the agents work.
+A coding-agent platform plugin that swaps whole-file reads for precise tools, keeps context alive across compaction, and stands up a live local dashboard — a pixel office where every open tab is a character at a desk, so I can see who is doing what while it happens.
 The runner I ship with.

 - mainrunning